FireWally – FAQ

 Yes.
 Use the tabs for “Hour” and “Today” to view traffic data for those time periods.

-How to see my total data usage in FireWally?
+How to see my total network traffic usage with FireWally?

 The total data usage for the selected time period is displayed at the bottom of the screen with “In” and “Out” counters.